mfellner/cucumber-android/cucumber-android/README.md

 If you're using ant, you should be able to just run `ant debug` or `ant release`.

-When building with ant, also make sure to set `$ANDROID_HOME or create local.properties with `sdk.dir=/path/to/sdk.
+When building with ant, also make sure to set `$ANDROID_HOME` or create local.properties with `sdk.dir=/path/to/sdk`.